 The team continue to review and prioritise new referrals.

 If we have had to delay your appointment or admission, we are sorry for this inconvenience.

 The CPAP support line continues to operate as normal on 01223 638526.

 All patients attending our thoracic oncology clinic may bring one person with them to their appointment.
 Our lung cancer pathway has remained open, including appointments, diagnostic services and surgery.

-There are restrictions on the number of outpatients that we can bring into Royal Papworth Hospital in order to keep all patients within the hospital safe.
+There are restrictions on the number of outpatients that we can bring into Royal Papworth Hospital in order to keep all patients safe.

-We will contact you before your next appointment and let you know whether we will see you in person or whether we will convert your appointment to a virtual appointment.
+We will contact you before your next appointment and let you know whether we will see you in person or virtually.

 If you are uncertain whether you should attend your appointment, please contact the transplant unit on 01223 638007.